thiscitybyte/portfolio/README.md

 ### Features

-- **Integrated with Keystatic CMS:** Leverage a powerful, headless CMS for easy content management and updates.
 - **Built with Tailwind CSS:** Powered by Tailwind CSS for fast UI development and fully responsive design.
-- **Perfect Scores in PageSpeed Insights:** Achieve perfect 100s for desktop performance.
+- **Optimized for Performance:** Delivers excellent results in PageSpeed Insights for a fast, smooth experience.
 - **Light & Dark Mode Support:** Seamlessly switch between light and dark themes to suit user preferences.
 - **Fully Responsive & Customizable:** Ensure your site looks great on any device, with easy customization to match your brand’s identity.
 - **SEO-Friendly:** Optimized for search engines to improve visibility and organic traffic.